copernicus-mogley/zkav.club/archive-model/archivist/README.md

 They:

 * organize and maintain files

 * assign stable identifiers

 * create consistent metadata

 * ensure recordings are easy to find and reuse over time

 The role requires both careful execution and independent judgment.
 Archivists regularly work with incomplete inputs and bring clarity and structure to them.

-### How the Archive is Structured
+**For each recording, the Archivist:**

-The archive has two layers:
+1. assigns a stable ID

-* **Storage** — raw recordings and files
+2. organizes and renames files

-* **Metadata** — structured information about those recordings
+3. creates a YAML metadata file

-Files are stored in shared storage, organized by event or project.
+4. applies consistent naming and vocabulary

-Metadata is stored as YAML in a repository.
-Each YAML file references the corresponding files in storage, linking structure to content.
+5. ensures the item is complete and usable

-The system uses simple tools (shared storage, YAML metadata, and a task list) and is designed to remain portable and easy to maintain.
+This creates a reliable foundation for the archive.

 ### Working Alongside the Storyteller

 The Archivist and Storyteller operate in parallel:

 * Archivist → structure and consistency

 * Storyteller → narrative and discoverability

 Both work on the same archive, in parallel.